Create a Job from a MapForce Mapping

 A working directory is a parameter required by execution steps if the job needs a location to unpack any input files or save output files.
 FlowForce Server also uses the working directory to resolve any relative paths that occur during step execution.
 When asked to provide a working directory, you should supply a valid path on the operating system where FlowForce Server runs.
 If you do not supply a working directory when creating the step, FlowForce Server uses a temporary directory.

-11.Under Credentials, select an existing credential record or specify a local credential (see also Credentials).
+5.Under "Credentials", select an existing credential record or specify a local credential.
+For details, see Credentials.

-12.Click Save.
 At the time and date specified in the trigger, FlowForce Server executes the mapping job.
-If the job executes successfully, the file generated as a result (CompletePO.xml) becomes available in the working directory specified previously.
-To see whether the job executed successfully, refer to the job log (see Viewing the Job Log).
+If the job executes successfully, the file generated as a result (CompletePO.xml) becomes available in the C:\FlowForceExamples\Mapping directory.
+To see whether the job executed successfully, refer to the job log.